wesleycamargo/azure-docs.pt-br/articles/hdinsight-hadoop-giraph-install.md

 		  null //Because the script used does not require any parameters ));

-11. Por último, crie o cluster:
+11. Por fim, crie o cluster:

 		client.CreateCluster(clusterInfo);

 12. Salve as alterações no aplicativo e crie a solução.

 **Para executar o aplicativo**

-Abra um console do PowerShell do Azure, navegue até o local onde você salvou o projeto no Visual Studio, navegue até a pasta \bin\debug do projeto e, em seguida, execute o seguinte comando:
+Abra um console do PowerShell do Azure, navegue até o local onde você salvou o projeto do Visual Studio, navegue até a pasta \\bin\\debug do projeto e execute o seguinte comando:

 	.\CreateGiraphCluster <cluster-name>